 Laguna Beach Art Walk – the first Thursday of the month, member galleries offer a festive, cultural evening starting at 6:15 PM with a free shuttle from the Laguna Art Museum to the art walk.

-La Habra Children’s Museum - a favorite for young children and toddlers with exhibits, hands on galleries, a caboose, a model train village, pre-school play park, science station and an outdoor dinosaur topiary.
+La Habra Children’s Museum – a favorite for young children and toddlers with exhibits, hands-on galleries, a caboose, a model train village, a pre-school play park, a science station, and an outdoor dinosaur topiary.
 Through a grant from the Target Corporation, the first Sunday of each month is free.

-Santa Ana -Bowers Museum – the lure of Chinatown through August 31, 2014.
-Through a grant from the Target Corporation, the 1st Sunday of each month is free.
+Santa Ana -Bowers Museum – Through a grant from the Target Corporation, the 1st Sunday of each month is free.